Jacoby Jones Net Worth 2024

 College career

-Jones originally enrolled on a track scholarship at Southeastern Louisiana University in 2002, but transferred to the Division II school Lane College in 2003.
-At Lane College, Jones became a three-time All-Southern Intercollegiate Athletic Conference (SIAC) player his sophomore, junior and senior seasons as well as an excellent punt/kick returner.
-Jacoby is a member of Omega Psi Phi Fraternity.
+Jones originally enrolled on a track scholarship at Southeastern Louisiana University in 2002, but transferred to the Division II school Lane College in 2003.[4]
+At Lane College, Jones became a four-time All-Southern Intercollegiate Athletic Conference (SIAC) selection.[5]
+Jones was a member of Omega Psi Phi Fraternity.[6]

 Professional career